 Thus, a technology from the Preemptive Media Project called AIR is billed as an art project, but deals more with environmental education: it allows urban dwellers to view the exact composition of pollutants in the air as they move from one part of the city to another.
 It seems eminently reasonably that the new media—being malleable, topical, and applied—would be used to expose changes in user's immediate environment, which exemplifies those traits most intensely.

 Malleable art is also constrained, almost inevitably, by its software design.
 People are allowed to change particular parameters, such as the speed at which events happen, but not the actual events.
-They may be allowed to twist dials to create new effects, but not touch the basic assumptions on which the work rests.
+They may be allowed to twist dials to invoke new effects, but not touch the basic assumptions on which the work rests.

 Because I've cited games as a major model for the new arts, let me use the popular site Second Life as an example of parameters.
 Second Life is luscious medium for artistic development, allowing people to try out new landscapes, new architectures, new clothing styles, and various forms of art and music.
 Second Life also permits a wide range of expression in the personalities people take on, through figures called avatars.

 It may seem odd to lump together legal constraints and technical constraints.
 But a technical constraint is a kind of a contract.
 As discussed in the earlier section on the digitized aspect of art, an artist produces a work in a format defined by a technical specification.
 The software that renders that work must unpack the format according to the same technical specification.
 Similarly, two computer systems exchanging the data use a protocol and format defined by a technical specification.
-If one side fails to adhere to the specification, the viewer either sees nothing or lacks part of the experience, such as proper resolution or some interactive feature.
+If one side fails to adhere to the specification, the viewer either sees nothing or lacks part of the experience, such as proper graphical resolution or some interactive feature.
 So the technical specification is like a contract, and the technical constraints should be familiar to people who deal with legal contracts.

 Furthermore, legal constraints tend to become technical constraints, as seen in the development of Digital Rights Management (DRM, also called Digital Restrictions Management by critics).
 The earlier section on Legal differences described the symbiosis between DRM technologies and laws regarding twentieth-century media; the mere availability of DRM (let alone its already widespread use) augurs that it will make its appearance in new digital media as well.